nannib/Imm2Virtual/README.md

 # Imm2Virtual

-This is a Windows 64 bit GUI for a procedure to virtualize your EWF(E01), AFF disk image file without converting it, directly with VirtualBox.
+This is a Windows 64 bit GUI for a procedure to virtualize your EWF(E01), DD (raw), AFF disk image file without converting it, directly with VirtualBox.
 It is forensically proof.

 This tool includes Arsenal Image Mounter: https://arsenalrecon.com/weapons/image-mounter/